Five reasons why sharing your ‘Big Picture’ will improve business performance.

 2. Big Picture visual metaphors work globally

-A carefully chosen visual metaphor works across ‘borders’, be they geographic, functional or hierarchical.
+A carefully chosen visual metaphor works across ‘borders’, be they geographic, functional, hierarchical or language.
 The act of co-creating your metaphor with representatives from throughout your organisation is engaging in itself.
 It also helps to ensure your adopted metaphor is as cynic proof as possible.

 3. Big Pictures drive dialogue about delivering your strategy